 Enthiosys President and Innovation Games Qualified Instructor Jason Tanner is teaching a two-day Innovation Games for Customer Understanding class in Raleigh, NC on Nov.
 1-2, 2012.
 Held at Rally Software’s Raleigh-office, the class will cover both online and in-person games, focusing on real-world application and practice.
 The interactive workshop will prepare participants to plan, play, facilitate and post-process game results, along with providing students with practice in choosing the right game for the right result.

 I like to pride myself on writing thoughtful, useful, and at times, provocative posts.
-But sometimes there is just so many good things happening that I’m not entirely certain where to focus my energies.
+But sometimes there are just so many good things happening that I’m not entirely certain where to focus my energies.
 So, this month I’m going to write a “grab bag” post — a veritable cornucopia of important items to share!

 TIGC Customer Advisory Board Meeting: Key Insights From Customers